tiltowait/Kaleidoscope-BlankPlugin/README.md

 ## Event Handlers

 Kaleidoscope plugins have several event handlers, special methods the plugin system calls at certain times during each keyboard cycle.
 Implementing these methods is how your plugin will augment keyboard behavior.
+(Taken directly from the [glossary](https://github.com/keyboardio/Kaleidoscope/blob/master/doc/glossary.md))

  - `onSetup`: Run once, when the plugin is initialised during `Kaleidoscope.setup()`.